 Sanctions may be one of multiple College responses to acts of HDSM.
 Others may include educational interventions, changes in campus security practices - including increased monitoring of the location(s) where HDSM occurred.
 Sanctions adopted following a finding of HDSM will depend upon the nature and gravity of the charges, any record of prior discipline for HDSM, or both.
 If there is no appeal, sanctions will take effect immediately.
 In the case of an appeal, sanctions will not be effective until the resolution of the appeal.
-An exception to this Policy will apply if the Vice President for Business Affairs and Finance concludes that in order to protect the welfare of the Complainant or the College community it is advisable for any sanctions on a staff-Respondent to be effective immediately and to continue in effect until the appeal process is concluded.
+An exception to this Policy will apply if the Dean of the Students concludes that in order to protect the welfare of the Complainant or the College community it is advisable for any sanctions on a student-Respondent to be effective immediately and to continue in effect until the appeal process is concluded.